arvinshm/Kolmogorov-Complexity/README.md

 with fewest bits of information.
 This experiment is designed to test a specific hypothesis along these lines.
 The hypothesis is:

-> If a model is reinforced to solve math correctly with shorter generated
+> If a model is reinforced to solve math correctly with a shorter chain
-> reasoning, does its held-out math benchmark performance improve in a
+> of though, does its (held-out) math benchmark performance improve in a
 > statistically significant way?

 The design tests that hypothesis with two separate RL conditions: